NCERT Solutions for Class 7 Science Chapter 2 PDF Download

 Class 7 Science Chapter 2 Nutrition in Animals – Free PDF Download

-After downloading the NCERT Solutions for Class 7 Science Ch 2, students can choose to keep the PDF file for future reference.
+After downloading the NCERT Solutions for Class 7 Science Chapter 2, students can choose to keep the PDF file for future reference.
 They can also print it to keep it handy whenever required.
 Vedantu has always fostered the learning stage of several promising aspirants and hence, come up with quality study materials.

 2.1 Different Ways of Taking Food

 NCERT Science Class 7 Chapter 2 PDF download for Nutrition in Animals Class 7 will allow students to focus on how food is consumed.
 Different organisms have specific ways of consuming food.
 When it comes to bees and hummingbirds, they prefer sucking the nectar of plants.
-In terms of humans and other mammals, the infants feed on mother’s milk.
+In terms of humans and other mammals, infants feed on mothers’ milk.
 Snakes find their prey and swallow them entirely.
-Among the aquatic animals, some of them find out little food particles freely floating in the water and feed on them.
+Among the aquatic animals, some of them find little food particles freely floating in the water and feed on them.

 2.2 Digestion in Humans

-Human beings consume their food through the help of the mouth.
+Human beings consume their food with the help of the mouth.
 The food particles are then digested and utilized for various bodily functions.
 The ingested food that remains undigested gets defecated.
 What exactly happens after the food is chewed and swallowed?